redsanket/spark/external/oozie/guide/overview.rst

 ---------

-To help you understand how you might use Oozie, we will describe the most common use cases in the following sectons.
+To help you understand how you might use Oozie, we will describe the most common use cases in the following sections.

 .. _use_cases-time: